linjungz/chat-with-your-doc/README.md

 - Chat with the document content, ask questions, and get relevant answers based on the context.
 - User-friendly interface to ensure seamless interaction.

+### Todo
+- [ ] Show source documents for answers in the web gui
+- [ ] Support streaming of answers
+- [ ] Support swith of chain type and streaming LangChain output in the web gui

 ## Installation

 To get started with `Chat-with-your-doc`, follow these steps: